 A new study released by the National Institutes of Health (NIH) suggests that one out of four deaths from COVID-19 is due to hospital strain from surging caseloads in U.S. hospitals.
 The study analyzed data pertaining to 150,000 patients from 558 hospitals between March and August of 2020.
 Their analysis revealed that more than half of those admissions arrived during peak COVID-19 surges.

 “Surges were associated with mortality across ward, intensive care unit (ICU) and intubated patients,” says the NIH.

 And while hospitals seemed to have some relief in the spring of 2021 as more Americans got vaccinated and inpatient numbers declined, the spread of the virus only remained relatively under control for a short period of time.
 Then variants such as Delta ravaged communities, causing even higher spikes than last year.

-In order to help in the fight against the COVID-19 virus, triage tents are becoming increasingly popular solutions to screen incoming patients and determine the severity of their needs.
+In order to help in the fight against the COVID-19 virus, triage tents are becoming increasingly popular solutions for patient screening issues and determining the severity of individual patient needs.

 [Related: Guide to Creating Space for Medical Surge]

 Hospitals often use triage tents to keep ill and infected patients separated from healthier ones when surges peak.
 Staff can provide patient screening shelters in these portable medical tents before admitting them to determine the severity of their case and if they need immediate care.